Best Adobe Acrobat Alternatives for Mac

 Once you need more than “type → replace”, you’ve outgrown it.

-Before talking about apps, here’s how I actually use text expansion daily:
+Before talking about apps, here’s how we actually use text expansion daily:

-Any text expansion tool that fails one of these use cases doesn’t last long in my setup.
+Any text expansion tool that fails one of these use cases doesn’t last long in our setup.

-To keep this guide honest, I tested each tool using the same criteria:
+To keep this guide honest, we tested each tool using the same criteria:

-I also paid attention to what annoyed me after a week, not just first impressions.
+We also paid attention to what annoyed us after a week, not just first impressions.

-TextExpander has been one of the default recommendations for Mac users for years — and after testing the latest version, I can see why it still holds up.
+TextExpander is a go-to text expansion solution on Mac, and it appears to stand its ground.
 It packs a bunch of features that help you enable text expansion across devices and collaborate with your team while you are at it.
-I found that the latest version of TextExpander has brought many refinements as well.
+We found that the latest version of TextExpander has brought many refinements as well.

-As far as basics are concerned, TextExpander makes it easy to set up plain text, rich text, and even script-based expansions.
+As far as basics are concerned, TextExpander is indeed one of the best.
+We could easily set up abbreviations and expansions, which may be plain text, rich text, or some advanced scripts.
 You can also insert images and links using abbreviations.
 You get the standard set of features like delimiters and macro support.

-This means you can insert variables like time, date, special characters, and scripts into a snippet.
+This means you can insert variables such as time and date, special characters, and scripts into a snippet.
 However, if you don’t have to customize these things, you can download pre-made snippet collections from the official TextExpander site.
-There is one called Past and Future Dates that I love, as it lets me insert dates quickly.
+There is one called Past and Future Dates that we love, as it lets us quickly insert dates.

 It’s also convenient that all this data is tied to your account.
 When you set up TextExpander on your Windows PC or Chrome web browser, you can access these snippets easily.
-I also found the menu bar interface and search function of TextExpander handy.
+We also found the menu bar interface and TextExpander’s search function handy.

 Price

 TextExpander uses a subscription system that lets you access the service via different devices and platforms.
-You can get the Individual plan for $3.33 per month, whereas the Team plan with collaboration features will set you back at $8.33 per month.
+You can get the Individual plan for $3.33 per month, while the Team plan with collaboration features costs $8.33 per month.
 TextExpander also offers a Growth plan at $10.83 per month.

 Pros